Measurement of the X-ARAPUCA's Absolute Photon Detection Efficiency for the Deep Underground Neutrino Experiment's Vertical Drift Far Detector: Introduction

-The \ac{XA} readout--system comprises two amplifier stages (cold and warm).
-The mounted \ac{SiPM}s are ganged in groups of five and deliver output data across two channels connected to the readout cold--amplifier.
-The signals are routed to the front--end electronics by custom--designed signal leading--boards~\cite{gallice2021development}.
-This cold stage is composed of a main board with two cold transimpedance amplifiers , which are responsible for the active ganging of the \ac{SiPM}s.
-Each input reads 80 \ac{SiPM}s (half of the \ac{XA}).
-The cold amplifier is held inside a metal casing mechanically attached to one side of the \ac{XA} (see Figure~\ref{fig:xa_reference}).
+The mounted \acp{SiPM} are ganged in groups of five and deliver output data across two channels connected to the readout cold-amplifier.
+The signals are routed to the front-end electronics by custom-designed signal leading-boards~\cite{Gallice:2021tad}.
+This cold stage is composed of a main board with two cold transimpedance amplifiers , which are responsible for the active ganging of the \acp{SiPM}.
+Each input reads 80 \acp{SiPM} (half of the \ac{XA}).
+The cold amplifier is held inside a metal casing mechanically attached to one side of the \ac{XA}.